jacquetpi/cloudfactory/README.md

 ## Generator Example : Bash

-`python3 -m generator --cpu=256 --mem=512 -t600,1800,36 --output=bash`

-Generate a bash IaaS workload by provisioning close to 256 `cpu` (in total) and 512 go of `memory` (in total) based on Azure IaaS VM size distribution.
+Generate a bash IaaS workload by provisioning 10 VMs:

-> Exact sum may not be match due to the constraints applied.
+`python3 -m generator --vm=10 -t600,1800,36 --output=bash`

 `t` or `--temporality` specify our virtual hours and days duration.
 Here, an `hour` lasts 600s, a `day` 1800s (`day` must be a multiple of `hour`).
 Our workload is composed of 36 virtual `days`